kayanr/ExpenseTracker/README.md

 # ExpenseTracker
- An example of a  expense tracker using Spring, Java and Rest
+ An example of a  expense tracker using React, Spring, Java and Rest